buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 In any case, there is always enough hide to produce a light or heavy shield in addition to the armor, provided the dragon is at least Large.
 If the dragonhide comes from a Dragon that has immunity to a type of energy, the armor is also immune to that type of energy, although it does not confer any protection to the wearer.
 If the shield or armor is later given the ability to protect the wearer from a specific type of energy, the cost of this enhancement is reduced by 25\%.

-Dragonhide Armor reduce Magic Check penalty by 4, proficiency penalties decrease by 1 (to a minimum of 0), and movement penalties decrease by 1 meter.
+Dragonhide Armor reduces Magic Check penalty by 4, proficiency penalties decrease by 1 (to a minimum of 0), and movement penalties decrease by 1 meter.

 Dragonhide armors cost 10 times an armor of that type, but do not require more time to be built.
 Dragon armor is never for sale.